 - Communicate with Resource Advisors (READs) to ensure coordinated efforts and information sharing.

 - Model leadership values and principles.
 Provide positive influence.
 Emphasize teamwork.

 - Adjust actions based on changing information and evolving situation awareness.
 Develop and implement contingency plans.
-Communicate changing conditions to supervisor.
+Communicate changing conditions to assigned resources and supervisor.

 - Identify, analyze, and use relevant situational information to make informed decisions and take appropriate actions.

 - Determine location of assignment, types of information required, priorities, time limits for completion, methods of communication and documentation, and method of transportation.

 - Coordinate travel to and from the fireline (e.g., travel routes, communication procedures, and accountability).
 Ensure adherence to vehicle safety procedures.
 Identify ingress and egress routes.
 Consider bridge and road limits, equipment weight and length, and weather effects.